Algorithms for optimized maximum entropy and diagnostic tools for analytic continuation: Introduction

-The paper is organized as follows: a short review of Bayesian inference and the basis of Maximum Entropy is presented in section \ref{sec:Bayes_ME}, then our algorithms are summarized in section \ref{sec:algos}, which is divided into subsections: \ref{sec:preproc} on the extraction of information directly from Matsubara data, \ref{eq:grids} on the grid and default model definition, \ref{sec:kernel} on the kernel matrix definition, \ref{sec:minimization} on solving the minimization problem, and \ref{sec:alpha} on choosing the optimal $\alpha$.
-Section \ref{sec:benchmarks} presents benchmarks and an application to a real physical problem.
+The paper is organized as follows.
+A short review of Bayesian inference and the basis of maximum entropy is presented in Sec. \ref{sec:Bayes_ME}, then our algorithms are summarized in Sec. \ref{sec:algos}, which contains in particular subsections \ref{sec:kernel} on the kernel matrix definition, \ref{sec:alpha} on the choice of the coefficient $\alpha$ of the entropy and \ref{sec:diagn_tools} on what we call ``diagnostic tools'' to check the level of confidence in the results.
+The step-by-step procedure is described in Sec. \ref{step_by_step}, which is divided into subsections \ref{sec:preproc} on the extraction of information directly from Matsubara data, \ref{sec:TFGtau} on the case of imaginary-time data, \ref{eq:grids} on the grid and default model definition, \ref{sec:kerneldef} on the kernel, \ref{sec:minimization} on solving the minimization problem, and \ref{sec:optimalalpha} on choosing the optimal $\alpha$.
+Section \ref{sec:benchmarks} presents benchmarks, an application to a real physical problem, and the diagnostic tools.
 Finally, the discussion and conclusion are in sections \ref{sec:discussion} and \ref{sec:conclusion}, respectively.
-Mathematical details on all aspects of the various algorithms are provided in eight appendices.
+Mathematical details on all aspects of the various algorithms are provided in nine appendices.